in4k/in4k.github.io/wiki/lsc-wiki-rtld.markdown

 However, there's one entry, `DT_DEBUG`, which isn't documented (the docs say "for debugging purposes").
 What it actually does, is that the dynamic linker places a pointer to its `r_debug` struct in the value field.
-This behavior is mostly portable (as in, it works on at least glibc, musl and FreeBSD).
+This behavior is mostly portable (as in, it works on at least glibc, musl, bionic and FreeBSD).
 If you look at your system's `link.h` file (eg. in `/usr/include`), you can see the contents of this struct.
 The second field is a pointer to the root `link_map`.
 More about this one later.